 Most areas do not require a degree or professional accreditation to become an Interior Decorator.

 And now you can relax, have a cup of tea, and dig into more research about the profession you want to pursue!

 If you were looking for a service provider, this article should have cleared up that debate as well.

-Nick Keesey is an expert Professional Organizer and co-founder of the 'Mindful Organization Method'.
-When he isn't helping clients get organized, he's working with students in his certification program to become professional organizers themselves.
+Nick Keesey is an expert Professional Organizer and co-founder of the Professional Organizer Business Program.
+When he isn't helping clients get organized, he's helping students earn their certification to become professional organizers themselves.